Although I grew up in Florida, five minutes from the beach, I was never a sun tanner.

 I put a light moisturizer on the bottoms of my feet, my heels, and a little on my knees and elbows.
 If I am tanning my face, I put a little moisturizer around my nose and mouth, which is drier.
 This prevents the self-tanner from drying darker in those areas and settling into lines and creases.
-For my face, I like this moisturizer.
+For my face, I like this moisturizer (save 15% with code ENG15).
 For my body, I have been using this moisturizer.

 3. Now Be Patient!